 - Flexibility: The main benefit of the rewards program is its flexibility.
 You can use your points on pretty much everything from entertainment and dining to travel and grocery shopping.
 Since American Express partners with a large number of retailers and airlines, you’re likely to get a good deal.

 - Extra Perks: Along with the reward points, American Express® Membership-eligible cards also give you extra perks.
-For instance, the American Express® Platinum Card gives $200 worth of hotel credit and $240 for digital entertainment that can be used to pay for The New York Times, Audible and other subscriptions.
+For instance, the American Express® Platinum Card gives $200 worth of hotel credit with a required 2-night minimum stay and up to $240 for digital entertainment that can be used to pay for The New York Times, Audible and other subscriptions.

 - Promotions and Bonuses: Cardholders also get bonus points and promotions based on the criteria for each card.
 These bonuses help cardholders earn points quickly and get close to their next major redemption.